rob333/flutter_mediator_lite/README.md

 2. Create the host with `globalHost` at the top of the widget tree.

-3. Create a widget with `globalConsume` or `watchedVar.consume` to register the watched variable to the host to rebuild it when updating.
+3. Create a consume widget with `globalConsume` or `watchedVar.consume` to register the watched variable to the host to rebuild it when updating.

 4. Make an update to the watched variable, by `watchedVar.value` or `watchedVar.ob.updateMethod(...)`.